datacommonsorg/data/scripts/us_fda/drugs/README.md

 with open("./chembl_ids.json", "w") as outfile:
     json.dump(chembl_dict, outfile)
 ```
-A new copy of './drug_refs_updated.js is written with any new drug name : ChEMBL id relations appended after clean.get_df() is called.
+A new copy of './drug_refs_updated.js is written with any new drug name : ChEMBL ID relations appended after clean.get_df() is called.

 ## AdditionalInformation